Reading time: 9 min.

 6. The Hipster Beard

-While the beard itself can grow naturally and even on the burly side, the moustache gives the hipster beard its unique, bohemian look.
-If you are a more artsy, creative type and don’t mind waxing the tips of your stache into a pointy, upturned shape every day, this look may be the best choice.
-It suits oval and heart-shaped faces best and can make you a memorable appearance in any room.
+While the beard itself can be natural and burly by itself, the moustache gives the hipster beard its unique, bohemian look.
+If you are a more artsy, creative type and don’t mind waxing the tips of your tache into an upturned shape every day, this look may be the best choice.
+It suits oval and heart-shaped faces best and can give you a memorable appearance in any room.

 Man wearing a wizard beard